paperboi/PickPocket/README.md

 ## Usage
 1. Export your Pocket saves from [here](https://help.getpocket.com/article/1015-exporting-your-pocket-list).
 Assign the path to this file to the variable `PATH_POCKET_FILE` in [pocket2notion.py](https://github.com/paperboi/PickPocket/blob/master/pocket2notion.py).
 1. Duplicate this [database template](https://www.notion.so/personaljeff/e4a0751a114842c6b2b238218e52e7d2?v=062127a6aa4341fb98e6d74b0eadfc4c) to your Notion workspace.
 Copy-paste the database address to the `NOTION_TABLE_ID` variable in [pocket2notion.py](https://github.com/paperboi/PickPocket/blob/master/pocket2notion.py)
 2. Since this code requires access of non-public pages, an authentication token from your Notion page is required.
 This token is stored in the `token_v2` cookie.
-This can be found in the *storage* tab of your browser's developer tools.
+This can be found in the *Storage* tab of your browser's developer tools.
    - For Chrome: Open Developer Tools (*Menu > Other tools > Developer Tools*), navigate to Application tab and go to *Storage\Cookies* to find the token.
    - Assign this `token_v2` value to the `NOTION_TOKEN` variable in [pocket2notion.py](https://github.com/paperboi/PickPocket/blob/master/pocket2notion.py).